-The Valley Fab Lab began when (3) entities combined their resources to bring a makerspace to the community.
-Whole Life Services provided $115,000 for equipment.
-The Shenango Valley Chamber of Commerce attained a (4) year $100,000 grant from Pa Council of the Arts for operations.
-The City of Sharon provided $5,000 for initial training.
-Other initial participants included veterans groups, the Urban League, Random Acts of Artists, and other local entrepreneurs.
-Laurel Technical Institute provided a space in their facility to house the Fab Lab, and began initial management of the Fab Lab.
-We are now ready to move forward with this journey so that the community can begin creating.
+The Valley Fab Lab began when (3) entities combined their resources to bring a makerspace to the community: Whole Life Services, The Shenango Valley Chamber of Commerce and the City of Sharon.
+The Pennsylvania Council for the Arts provided funds through the Creative Communities grant and Laurel Technical Institute provided a space in their facility to house the Fab Lab and began initial management of the Fab Lab.
+The Gannon University Small Business Development Center is now administrator for The Valley Fab Lab working closely with Whole Life Services to move forward with this journey to serve entrepreneurs and creatives.

 The mission of the Valley Fab Lab is to support local artisans and entrepreneurs in an inclusive, creative, and collaborative space.